Maximise procurement alignment with business strategy to deliver sustainable outcomes, improved ROI and competitive advantage.

 It allows procurement to engage executive stakeholders and provide strategic insight and direction across the suppliers and categories within their budget area.
 It also makes clear the linkages between procurement activity and delivering their own functional objectives.

-Resetting perceptions and understanding stakeholder priorities
+Resetting perceptions and maximising efficiency

 It compels procurement to understand the challenges faced by stakeholders and provides a forum to suggest potential solutions.
 It allows procurement leaders to influence the business from a commercial perspective, shape their priorities and change the way that procurement is perceived.